hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 quarrelling about these various sorts of worship.

-Some persons worship God for the sake of obtaining wealth, others because they want to have a son, and they think themselves Bhâgavatas (devotees).
+Some persons worship God for the sake of obtaining wealth, others because they want to have a son, and they think themselves Bhāgavatas (devotees).
 This is no Bhakti, and they are not true Bhagavatas.
-When a Sâdhu comes who professes that he can make gold, they run to him, and they still consider themselves Bhagavatas.
+When a Sādhu comes who professes that he can make gold, they run to him, and they still consider themselves Bhagavatas.
 It is not Bhakti if we worship God with the desire for a son; it is not Bhakti if we worship with the desire to be rich; it is not Bhakti even if we have a desire